 “It still looks like it could be a 100-year-old home, but it’s now LEED-certified and will end up using less grid energy than a small apartment,” Jonathan says.
-Keeping the home’s carbon footprint in check are Tesla solar roof tiles (one of the largest installations the company has done), a robust battery-storage system, a Carrier all-electric VRF heat pump HVAC system, gray-water recycling from baths and sinks to use for toilets and irrigation (which reduces water consumption by 40 percent), and nine Span smart panels that run every electrical circuit in the house (monitoring the energy consumption of each appliance).
+Keeping the carbon footprint in check for Jonathan and Zooey’s new home are Tesla solar roof tiles (one of the largest installations the company has done), a robust battery-storage system, a Carrier all-electric VRF heat pump HVAC system, gray-water recycling from baths and sinks to use for toilets and irrigation (which reduces water consumption by 40 percent), and nine Span smart panels that run every electrical circuit in the house (monitoring the energy consumption of each appliance).
 “This isn’t just a smart house,” says Jonathan.
 “It’s a genius one.”

 Just as much careful attention was paid to the outdoor spaces.
 Where there was once an ordinary patio, there is now “my favorite room in the whole house,” Jonathan says.
 The solarium, a feature Zooey had always dreamed of, has an elegant glass ceiling, a fountain, olive trees, and a balcony that connects to each bedroom.

 Given the odd shape of that side of the house, its construction required a little architectural sleight of hand, namely building out a new section to even it out.
 “Jonathan knows whether an idea is practical or not,” Zooey says.
 “And he knew just how to turn this patio on the asymmetrical side of the house into a solarium.”